Southwest Gas Holdings, Inc. research snapshot

 Frequently Asked Questions

 This SWX AI stock analysis is an informational research tool, not investment advice, a recommendation, or a guarantee of future returns.
-Forecast ranges are scenarios based on available public data as of July 12, 2026 and may be wrong if Southwest Gas rate case outcomes, customer growth, regulatory policy, interest rates, or natural gas market conditions change.
+Forecast ranges are scenarios based on available public data as of the July 31, 2026 close and August 3, 2026 data cutoff and may be wrong if Southwest Gas rate case outcomes, Great Basin execution, customer growth, regulatory policy, interest rates, or natural gas market conditions change.